 Transformers for In-Context PDE Solving and Inverse Problems

-This series studies one question: can a transformer read a few examples from a PDE task, understand the task, and solve a new query from the same task?
+This series asks a concrete question: can a transformer use a short prompt of PDE examples to solve a new PDE query from the same task?

 The cleanest case is the one where the PDE coefficient is not task-dependent.
 Take a linear elliptic equation on a bounded domain,